Mysticales has posted an excellent guide on how to use shoutcast to stream MP3s to your PSP [Guide] How to stream YOUR winamp MP3s to your PSP.

 Set the port to the same port as the one in Oddcast.
 I set it to 8000.
 This was my end result.

 Open up the shoutcast server and also open Winamp.
 On the Oddcast screen select the encoder setting you made earlier and press connect.
 You should see lots of text pop up on the Shoutcast window, that is good.

 Open PSPRadio and then select the playlist file you made.
 If you have set up PSPRadio correctly then you should hear whatever is playing on your PC (remember to actually put some files in the playlist first and press play).
 I will not show you how to set up your connection with PSP radio, there are many guides for that already.

-This is not as good as WAWI but some people may want to use it if WAWI doesn't work for them.
+This is the awesome part, setting up a system where you can choose which MP3s you want played.
 First thing you should do is make a folder called webroot anywhere on your PC.
 Remember that html file that came with the songRequester?
 Put that inside the webroot folder.

 Next you start up Winamp and go to preferences again.
 This time go to the general purpose plugins and select the Song requester.
 Press configure.